 Supranav Dash - A Study in Pixels

-This of work is still in its infancy, so it's impossible to know how the process will continue to develop, either creatively or technologically.
+This style of work is still in its infancy, so it's impossible to know how the process will continue to develop, either creatively or technologically.
 Yet already, the works under development pose interesting artistic questions: Is it possible to distinguish an individual author's signature amongst the digital noise of happy accidents?
 What is 'creative control' when processes are outsourced to programs?
 What does a 'mature body of work' look like?

 Time will tell.
 And we'll be watching.